fbpx

 Sleep is a crucial component of a child’s overall well-being and development.
 When it comes to children, quality sleep is essential for growth, cognitive function, and emotional stability.
 However, sleep-disordered breathing can disrupt a child’s rest and potentially lead to various health issues.
 As a parent, being aware of the signs of sleep-disordered breathing is vital to ensure your child receives the proper care and attention they need.
 In this article, we will explore seven signs of sleep-disordered breathing that every parent should be mindful of.

-1. Loud Snoring:
+1. Snoring:

 2. Breathing Pauses: